MCPI-Revival/minecraft-pi-reborn/docs/modding/GHIDRA.md

 This is not intended to be a general guide, rather this chapter will focus on how Ghidra can help with modding Minecraft.

+This chapter assumes basic knowledge of ARM32 Assembly.

 ## Common Actions
 Ghidra contains *many* tools.
 These are some of the most useful for game modding:
 * You can jump to a specific function or address using `Navigate -> Go To...`.